postmanlabs/newman/README.md

 #### Trusted CA

-When it is not wanted to use `--insecure` option, a trusted CA certificate can be provided like this:
+When it is not wanted to use the `--insecure` option, additionally trusted CA certificates can be provided like this:

-- `--ssl-extra-ca-cert`<br/>
+- `--ssl-extra-ca-certs`<br/>
-The path to the CA certificate file
+The path to the file, that holds one or more trusted CA certificates in PEM format

 ### Configuring Proxy